About the Armstrong Browning Library

 The Journal of William Surtees Cook

-In addition to its unparalleled collection of materials relating to the Victorian poets Robert Browning and Elizabeth Barrett Browning, the Armstrong Browning Library houses a large collection of Victorian letters and manuscripts connected to other prominent and lesser known British and American figures.
-The collection includes letters and manuscripts from many notable nineteenth-century authors such as Charles Dickens, William Wordsworth, Samuel Taylor Coleridge, Thomas Carlyle, John Henry Newman, George MacDonald, and John Ruskin.
+The Armstrong Browning Library houses a large collection of Victorian letters and manuscripts connected to both prominent and lesser known British and American figures.
+The collection includes letters and manuscripts from many notable long nineteenth-century (1789-1914) authors, political figures, religious leaders, scientists, artists, art collectors, and explorers.

 19th Century Women Poets Collection